bunkenburg/Complex-Calculator/doc/Complex.md

 ## todo

-* get rid of isZero
 * get rid of modulus
 * get rid of argument
 * for re im modulus arguments: make them private lazy val.
-Calculate at most once. x get rid of finite x remove methods sin and similar: syntax not natural x are Complex, Real, Infinity, etc in the right place?
+Calculate at most once. x get rid of isZero x get rid of finite x remove methods sin and similar: syntax not natural x are Complex, Real, Infinity, etc in the right place?